not-josue/rosyarc/README.md

 Flower themed website for an Ebay seller that specializes in flower arrangements.
 Made with Tailwind and Astro.

+- Images have been omitted
+- Articles have been omitted

 ## Tools

 - [Cloudinary](https://cloudinary.com/) for image management